 - The egg whites and sugar will eventually gain volume and turn into a white cream.
 The cream (now called meringue) will become thicker with continuous whisking.

 - Stop beating when the meringue forms soft peaks when you lift the beater.
 Under whisked meringue is unstable and will cause the cake to collapse.
-On the contrary, over whisked meringue will make the cake dense.
-Therefore, getting the right texture of the meringue is critical to the success of the castella cake.
+On the contrary, the over-whisked meringue will make the cake dense.
+Getting the right texture of the meringue is critical to the success of the castella cake.
 Therefore, I usually do not beat it until it forms stiff peaks.

 2. Add the egg yolks

 - Add the egg yolks to the meringue one by one.
-I switch off the electric mixer and mix it manually with the attached mixing blade, but you can change it to a handheld beater.
+I switch off the electric mixer and mix it manually with the mixing blade of the stand mixer, but you can change it to a handheld beater.
 Whisk the egg yolk thoroughly until homogeneous before adding the next egg yolk.
-The meringue tends to deflate if you add all the egg yolks at one go.
+The meringue deflates if you add all the egg yolks in one go.

 3. Add the honey